wesleyburr/subMaldi/README.md

 # Installing in R

-To install this package in R, begin by downloading the source copy of the package from the releases folder, and install it using type = "source".
+To install this package in R, begin by downloading the source copy of the package from the [releases folder](https://github.com/wesleyburr/subMaldi/releases) and install it using type = "source".
 But, before you do this, a dependency from the BioConductor project is required.
 Begin by installing the BioConductor Manager: